javalite/javalite/db-migrator/README.md

 # JavaLite DB-Migrator is a database migration system for Java

-Please, see <a href="http://en.wikipedia.org/wiki/Schema_migration">Schema_migration</a> to understand what database migration is.
+Please, see <a href="http://en.wikipedia.org/wiki/Schema_migration">Schema_migration</a> to understand what database migrations are.

 ## Maven plugin